-- Due to the non-linearity of the problem, without AI, the limited tradition number of manual modifications is very difficult to solve such a problem.
+- There exists one problem due to the limitations of non-linearity and without AI; the limited tradition number of manual modifications is very difficult to solve.

-- Useing the ParaCAD function to rebuild the binder and addendum surface.
+- Use the ParaCAD function to rebuild the binder and addendum surface.
 And make a parametric design for the key dimension H1 and H2.

 ParaCAD model for die face